Ping-Hsuan-Yu/19bistro/README.md

 ## Treat you drinks
-You can make new friends by treating them drinks
+You can make new friends by treating them drinks.

 ## Games
-Offer games that guests can play while drinking
+Offer games that guests can play while drinking.
 * Truth or dare
 * Roulette
 * Ultimate code

 ## Quiz
-Recommend a personalized cocktail using a psychological test
+Recommend a personalized cocktail using a psychological test.